 - Listen Notes

 The usual suspects are Apple Podcasts, Google Podcasts, Spotify, and Amazon Music.
 We like to call these “The Big Four”.
+Submitting your podcast to the platforms mentioned above (and as many other platform as possible) would make a difference and help push your podcast.
+The largest platform nowadays is Spotify.
 These platforms have become the most popular podcast apps, and most listeners would use these to find or listen to podcasts.

 The next tier of apps would include other popular directories like Stitcher, TuneIn, Pandora, Podchaser, and the likes.